-P. Debt Premiums, Discounts, and Issuance Costs
+P. Debt Premiums, Discounts, and Refunding Gains

-In the government-wide and proprietary fund financial statements, debt premiums and discounts, as well as issuance costs are deferred and amortized over the life of the debt using the straight-line method, which approximates the effective interest rate method.
-Deferred amounts on refunding represent a gain on refunding recognized with the issuance of the LIBOR Floating Rate Notes (see Note 8A).
-These amounts are amortized on a weighted basis over the life of the three tranches.
-Bonds and notes payable are reported net of the applicable deferred refunding amount, and premium or discount.
+In the government-wide and proprietary fund financial statements, debt premiums and discounts are deferred and amortized over the life of the debt using the straight-line method, which approximates the effective interest rate method.
+Deferred amounts on refunding represent a gain on refunding recognized with the issuance of the LIBOR Floating Rate Notes (see Note 8A) and are reported as a deferred inflow of resources in the financial statements.
+These amounts are amortized on a weighted basis over the life of the remaining two tranches.
+Bonds and notes payable are reported net of the unamortized discount.